What patients and families need to know

 - Boston Combined Residency in Pediatrics, Boston, MA (2004-2008)

 - M.D., Harvard Medical School, Boston, MA (2000-2004)

 - B.A., Religion, Columbia University, New York, NY (1996-2000)

-Dr. Dauber is currently the Chief of Endocrinology at Children’s National Health System.
+Dr. Dauber is currently the Chief of Endocrinology at Children’s National Hospital.
 Dr. Dauber earned his M.D. and a Master’s degree in clinical investigation at Harvard Medical School.
 He completed his pediatrics residency, chief residency, and pediatric endocrinology fellowship training at Boston Children’s Hospital.

 At Boston Children’s Hospital, Dr. Dauber began his research career in the laboratory of Joel Hirschhorn.
 Dr. Dauber’s work focuses on rare genetic causes of growth disorders and the use of next generation sequencing technologies to understand pediatric endocrine disorders.
 He has identified numerous genetic etiologies for short stature including mutations in the ACAN and PAPPA2 gene.
 He has led targeted therapeutic trials in patients with rare genetic growth disorders.
 Additionally, Dr. Dauber discovered that mutations in imprinted geneds MKRN3 and DLK1 are responsible for central precocious puberty.
 After his time in Boston, Dr. Dauber was the inaugural Program Director of The Cincinnati Center for Growth Disorders at Cincinnati Children’s Hospital.